Glass of clear drinking water sitting on a countertop

 Poster Contest

 In recognition and celebration of Drinking Water Week, the American Water Works Association and the Missouri Department of Natural Resources hold a poster contest for Missouri fifth graders.
+The department invites fifth-grade students across Missouri to tap into their artistic skills and talent to create their best poster for this year's celebration!

 Entry Guidelines

-• Deadline: Entries should be postmarked by March 22, 2023
+• Deadline: Entries must be postmarked by March 15, 2024

 • Size: No larger than 11 x 17 inches